 That is what stage six looks like at full volume.
 The members are part of the choreography.

-If your community has a moment in it, even one, where the members run a thing that the founder couldn't run alone, you are closer to this than you think.
+If your paid community has a moment in it, even one, where the members run a thing that the founder couldn't run alone, you are closer to this than you think.

 All three communities work.
 All three are large.
 All three would tell you their move is the right one.